jmervine/node-hello-framework/README.md

 ## Omitted

 Here's a list of frameworks that were omitted for various reason.
-This could also be considered an extension of the TODO list.

 ### [Bone.io][boneio]

 Bone.io is a lightweight framework for building high performance Realtime Single Page HTML5 Apps.

 > Bone.io has been omitted at this time, as I found it's documentation to be so unclear, that I after about an hour, I gave up on getting a simple example working.

+### [Coke][coke]

+"COKE is a lightweight node.js MVC framework that speeds up your web development.
+It's simple, it's modularized, it's somking fast!"

+> Coke has been omitted at this time, as a pure npm install is either unsupported, it requires [MongoDB].

 ### [Kiss.js][kissjs]